Witchfinder General (film): Filming

-In addition to his difficult relationship with Price, Reeves had to deal with a few production problems during the shooting.
+Reeves also had to deal with other problems during the shooting.
 On the first day, Price was thrown from his horse and sent back to his hotel to recover.
 The actor returned to work the following day.
 Towards the end of filming, a strike was called when the British technicians union learned the production company was not hiring a large enough crew as required by union rules.
 After an extra man was hired, the crew resumed working.
 On two occasions, Reeves was short of actors.
 Waddilove replaced an absent actor as a Roundhead officer during Wymark's one-day scene.
 Waddilove's wife, Susi, played one of the women in the animal enclosure during the witch-burning sequence.

 The film's violent ending deviated from the script due to a continuity problem.
-In the scene as written, Trooper Swallow was supposed to use both his and Harcourt's flintlock pistols to shoot both Hopkins and Richard dead.
-However, only Harcourt was depicted in previous scenes as carrying a pistol, and therefore only one person could be shot.
+In the scene as written, Trooper Swallow was supposed to use both his and Harcourt's flintlock pistols to shoot both Hopkins and Richard dead; however, only Harcourt was depicted in previous scenes as carrying a pistol, and therefore only one person could be shot.
 When this plot hole was discovered, Reeves immediately told actor Nicky Henson, "All right, just shoot Vincent and I'll get Ian to scream and shout and go mad and freeze frame on Hilary Dwyer screaming".

 Several additional nude scenes were filmed during the production.
 Set in a pub and involving local "wenches", the sequences were reportedly solely intended for the film's German release version.
 Reeves refused to take part in the filming of these sequences and they were completed by the crew after the initial versions of the scenes had been shot, with Tigon's Tenser acting as director.
-According to Waddilove, Louis M. Heyward appeared at the location only to ensure those additional scenes were filmed.
+According to Waddilove, Louis M. Heyward, AIP's head of European productions, appeared at the location only to ensure those additional scenes were filmed.
 The credits read, "Additional scenes by Louis M Heyward".
 According to Ogilvy, this was an in-joke because for Reeves, "additional scenes" meant "some prick of a producer putting his oar in and messing up what the director had done".